 A group of Baloch women while sewing

-We choose the best needlework pieces.
+We choose the best embroidery pieces.
 We try to choose different colors and patterns to provide unique pillow covers for different tastes and home décor styles.
 Sewing these pieces to fabric is a delicate work and is only done by hands.
 There should be no trace of sewing pattern on the work, and only Baluch women know how to do it in the best way.
 So we ask them to sew these pieces on the fabrics that we choose.
 Sometimes we choose handwoven fabric as a background of our pillows to emphasize the artistic value of these pillows.

 Sometimes we choose handwoven fabric as a background for our pillows to emphasize the artistic value of these pillows.

-The back of our pillows features either a neutral color cotton fabric or a colored fabric that matches the needlework part.
+The back of our pillows features either a neutral color cotton fabric or a colored fabric that matches the embroidered part.
 To prevent the unraveling, we zig-zag all the edges first, then we cover them with a strip and sew them.
 We sew the Zipper on the back side of our cushions.

 In spite of the use of vibrant colors and beautiful patterns, these pillows have artistic, cultural and historical values.

-Sewing needlework pieces on the fabric
+Sewing embroidery pieces on the fabric